These questions are the most dreaded by job candidates, with good reason.

 All of those are benefits (to you) but mostly expenses (for the employer).
 Prioritize these benefits for you.
 They can make a lower salary more acceptable, if necessary, or raise the compensation level above your expectations.

-Prioritize the benefits to you.
 Would being able to work from home 2 or 3 days a week, more vacation, tuition reimbursement, training, a salary increase in 3 or 6 months, or a significant signing bonus be a good exchange for a higher starting salary?
 Which would be the most important?
 Which would be least?

 The salary expectation question may be asked at different points in the hiring and interview process, and you can respond differently depending on the timing:

-1. When completing an application, either online or in person.
+Example 1: When completing an application, either online or in person.

 The application form may contain a field for “Salary Expectation.”
 If possible, type in a word like “negotiable” or “appropriate” or some similar answer that is relevant but is not a specific number.

 Or, you may use a number from your research.
 If you decide to use a number, my recommendation is to choose a number from the higher end of your range rather than the lower end, but understand that being “expensive” may eliminate you from consideration, depending on the employer and their budget.

 Hopefully, the number you provide (IF you provide a number) will just establish a baseline for the final negotiations later.
 If you receive a job offer, expect the offer to be lower than this number, in most cases.

 If you don’t provide a salary number:

 - You are keeping your options open.
 OR